 "Performance" is the top reason why over 52 developers like C, while over 241 developers mention "Ios" as the leading cause for choosing Swift.

 Swift is an open source tool with 48.4K GitHub stars and 7.76K GitHub forks.
 Here's a link to Swift's open source repository on GitHub.

-According to the StackShare community, Swift has a broader approval, being mentioned in 993 company stacks & 541 developers stacks; compared to C++, which is listed in 199 company stacks and 371 developer stacks.
+Uber Technologies, 9GAG, and Asana are some of the popular companies that use Swift, whereas C is used by AdRoll, Twitch, and Redis Labs.
+Swift has a broader approval, being mentioned in 993 company stacks & 541 developers stacks; compared to C, which is listed in 64 company stacks and 251 developer stacks.

 As a personal research project I wanted to add post-quantum crypto KEM (key encapsulation) algorithms and new symmetric crypto session algorithms to openssh.
 I found the openssh code and its channel/context management extremely complex.

 Concurrently, I was learning Go.
 It occurred to me that Go's excellent standard library, including crypto libraries, plus its much safer memory model and string/buffer handling would be better suited to a secure remote shell solution.
 So I started from scratch, writing a clean-room Go-based solution, without regard for ssh compatibility.
 Interactive and token-based login, secure copy and tunnels.

 Of course, it needs a proper security audit for side channel attacks, protocol vulnerabilities and so on -- but I was impressed by how much simpler a client-server application with crypto and complex terminal handling was in Go.